hongson890/sparescnx-assignment-frontend/README.md

 - Assign the incident to a user
 - Assign the incident to a user
 - Delete an incident
+- Acknowledge the incident as a user
+- Resolve incident as a user
 - Index incidents (includes filtering, sorting by date created/updated and incident type and paging)
 - Responsive Design
 - Unit Test, with coverage setup